lgylym/ah-delivery-checker/README.md

 Then you'll receive the available slots in your slack channel.

 ### Run in Google Cloud Run
-TBD
+Here's my setup in Cloud Run:
+* Run the container as a Cloud Run service
+* Use Cloud Scheduler to send message to Pub/Sub every 10 minutes
+* Connect Pub/Sub with Cloud Run to trigger it to run

 ### TODOs
-- [ ] Auto deploy to cloud run.
+- [x] Auto deploy to cloud run.
 - [ ] Capture cloud run setup in terraform.